Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 The Evolution of Fashion

 In the High and Late Middle Ages, European clothing began to evolve into what we think of today as fashion.
-The cut, shape, style, and decoration of clothing changed at a much faster pace than in the Early Middle Ages (sometimes known as the Dark Ages).
+The cut, shape, style, and decoration of clothing changed at a much faster pace than in the Early Middle Ages (sometimes known as the Dark Ages) when styles varied little over time.
 While we think of fashion changes occurring from year to year, the clothing designs of the Late Middle Ages changed from generation to generation.